alex-hh/profam/data_creation_scripts/foldseek/README.md

 Some of the way this is written is designed to allow for parallelisation on the cluster while avoiding io issues.

+### Partitioning documents into separate `job files` (n.b. these steps can be skipped if modifying an existing pipeline)

 First run save_pickled_dicts

 Next run prepare_job_files.
 On the cluster the output is saved to afdb/foldseek_job_files These files contain csvs with information on all proteins within sets of 250 random clusters.

+### Building documents in parallel on ucl cluster

 To build parquets from these files, run create_foldseek_struct_from_db with appropriate flags.